So, you want to know how much protein you need?

 As we mention in our guide, 12 Tips to Gain Weight Quickly, you might put on a little fat when eating in a caloric surplus to grow muscle.

 If you’re an experienced lifter on a bulk, intakes up to 1.50 g/lb (3.3 g/kg) may help you minimize fat gain.

 Now of course, if you want to grow muscle, you can’t just eat protein…you also need to strength train!

 Here are some resources to begin your training:

 - 5 Best Strength Training Workout Routines For Beginners.
 If you don’t know where to start your strength training journey, start here.
 This guide will walk you through bodyweight exercises onto becoming a full gym warrior (here’s how to build a home gym if you’re avoiding public facilities).

 - The Beginner Bodyweight Workout.
 If you’re looking for an exercise routine that can be done ANYWHERE, look no further.
 Our beginner routine has jumpstarted many Rebels in their strength training.
 You’d be surprised how much muscle you can build with your own weight, a milk jug, and a sturdy table.

 - Build Your Own Workout Routine.
 After you do a workout or two, it’s time to strategize.
 What should you train and on what days?
 When should you rest?
 Our guide will walk you through building a complete routine.

-Another option is to check out our Online Coaches Program, where a trained expert can build you a customized workout, then adjust it each month based on your progress:
+Another option is to check out our Online Coaching Program, where a trained expert can build you a customized workout, then adjust it each month based on your progress: